-2.1.
+a.
 Predicted Quantities and Numerical Solution Methods

-The model prognostically calculates the velocity, temperature, water vapor mixing ratio and cloud water amount for 24 specified vertical layers in the atmosphere, together with the surface pressure, ground temperature, soil water, and snow mass and diagnostically calculates many other quantities, including the temperature and water vapor content of the surface air (2 m above the ground), the cloud droplet number concentration and cloud amount, and the rainfall and snowfall.
-In the version of the 24-L ST-GCM coupled to our ACTM with interactive photochemistry, many chemical species are also prognostic variables [Rozanov et al., 1999a, b].
+The model prognostically calculates the velocity, temperature, water-vapor mixing ratio and the amounts of water and ice clouds for 24 specified vertical layers in the atmosphere, together with the surface pressure, ground temperature, soil water and snow mass, and diagnostically calculates many other quantities, including the temperature and water-vapor content of the surface air (2 meters above the ground), the cloud droplet number concentration and cloud amount, and the rainfall and snowfall.
+In the version of the 24-layer ST-GCM coupled to our ACTM with interactive photochemistry, many chemical species are also prognostic variables (Rozanov et al. 1999a,b).

-The horizontal distribution of dependent variables in the model is staggered according to the B grid to simulate the process of geostrophic adjustment [Arakawa and Lamb, 1977], and the model uses finite differences that conserve the total atmospheric mass, total energy under adiabatic and frictionless motion, and enstrophy (mean square vorticity) for the nondivergent component of the wind field [Arakawa, 1966].
-The model's grid is latitude-longitude, with a 4° by 5° resolution (Figure 1).
+The horizontal distribution of dependent variables in the model is staggered according to the B-grid to simulate the process of geostrophic adjustment (Arakawa and Lamb 1977), and the model uses finite differences that conserve the total atmospheric mass, total energy under adiabatic and frictionless motion, and enstrophy for the nondivergent component of the wind field (Arakawa 1966).
+The model's grid is latitude-longitude, with a 4° by 5° resolution (Fig. A-1).